-Pilar* gave birth in a private, “humanized” hospital in Mexico City that takes a holistic approach to health and combines world-class medicine with the comforts of a five-star hotel.
+Pilar gave birth in a private, “humanized” hospital in Mexico City that takes a holistic approach to health and combines world-class medicine with the comforts of a five-star hotel.
+All names in this article, except for the author’s and Jan Tritten’s, have been changed to protect people’s privacy.
 The exterior walls of the hospital are covered with ivy, the floors are marble, and soothing tunes from a piano often echo in the multilevel foyer.
 Guests are served organic food.
 The bathrooms are appointed with terry cloth robes embroidered with the hospital’s emblem, and the tips of the toilet paper are carefully folded into a triangle.
 When I interviewed her, Pilar told me about her pleasant water birth in one of the hospital’s hot tubs.

 But in a village that feels a world away from Pilar’s reality, Lupita’s birthing experience left a dark stain in her memory and pain in her heart.
 When she recognized that it was time to give birth, she sought the help of the village midwife, Leonila—an elderly woman who has used traditional techniques to bring children into the community for generations.
 Leonila had recently attended a government-mandated workshop where she and other midwives were informed about potential obstetric emergencies that can occur during the birthing process and instructed to refer all births to the regional hospital.
 So Lupita and her family loaded into a pickup truck, which trudged along a windy, uneven mountain path.